zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-03-21-Paxgene-Fixation-Extraction-Test.md

 ## Questions for Lab Meeting

 We normally dilute fixative with seawater or prepare PFA in seawater buffer - do you think we should be doing so with these solutions?

+Feedback from Qiagen R & D:

+"We have tried to decalcify bone samples after fixation with PAXgene Tissue.
+Using HCl (1M) for decalcification after tissue fixation is in principle possible, but morphology as well as RNA quality is compromised.
+An alternative to acid would be incubation in EDTA, but this takes longer and also did not lead to optimal results.
+DNA seems least affected."